jasoncarcamo/julis-api/README.md

 - DELETE /api/delete/:id   Deletes a specific user by id

 ## /api/login - Logs in a user and returns a authorization token
 - POST /api/login  Create and returns a new authorizaion token for user successful log in

+### For demo purposes you can use this account:
+  Mobile number: 11<br/>
+  Password: Password11! (case-sensitive)<br/>

 ## /user/service - Service endpoints
 You will need a authorization token for the next few endpoints.
-You should have recieved a authorization token when you loggined in and automatically saved in your local storage.
+You should have recieved a authorization token when you loggined in and automatically saved in your local storage or you can use the above account for demo purposes.

 - GET /user/service   Returns specific user service
 - POST /user/service   Create a new service request